Movie Central: History

 On November 19, 2015, Corus announced that as a result of a strategic review, it decided to exit the pay TV business in order to concentrate on its national specialty channels, and would discontinue Movie Central and Encore Avenue on March 1, 2016.
 It was concurrently announced that the movie channels The Movie Network and TMN Encore, now owned by Bell Media as the successor to the former First Choice, would expand into the Western Canadian markets that were previously served exclusively by Movie Central, giving them wider distribution.
-Bell also acquired Corus' interest in HBO Canada (a jointly operated multiplex channel of both TMN and Movie Central), giving them full ownership of the channel.
-Although Bell did not buy the Movie Central licence, it paid Corus C$211 million in exchange for Corus' assistance in allowing TMN's national expansion, including transitioning existing Movie Central subscribers to TMN.
+Bell also acquired Corus's interest in HBO Canada (a jointly operated multiplex channel of both TMN and Movie Central), giving them full ownership of the channel.
+Although Bell did not buy the Movie Central licence, it paid Corus C$211 million in exchange for Corus's assistance in allowing TMN's national expansion, including transitioning existing Movie Central subscribers to TMN.
 The CRTC quietly gave administrative approval to applications to allow TMN and TMN Encore to operate nationally in July 2015, so no further regulatory approval was required.

 Channels

-Broadcast area (in green) that Movie Central covered before its March 1, 2016 closure.
+Broadcast area (in green) that Movie Central covered before its March 1, 2016, closure.